MatadorProBr/BetterCrewLink-Mobile/README.md

 ## Notes

-- This is an unofficial fork of CrewLink, for any problem, question, issue or suggestion you have with BetterCrewLink talk to us on our [Discord](https://discord.gg/qDqTzvj4SH), or [GitHub](https://github.com/OhMyGuus/BetterCrewlink-mobile/issues) or message me on Discord ([ThaGuus#2140](https://discordapp.com/users/508426414387757057)) do not report any problems to the official Discord or GitHub project of CrewLink as they will not support you.
+- Any problem, question, issue or suggestion you have with BetterCrewLink talk to us on our [Discord](https://discord.gg/qDqTzvj4SH), or [GitHub](https://github.com/OhMyGuus/BetterCrewlink-mobile/issues) or message me on Discord ([ThaGuus#2140](https://discordapp.com/users/508426414387757057)) do not report any problems to the official Discord or GitHub of CrewLink as they will not support you.

-- To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>
+- To get the most of BetterCrewLink use the Voice Server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>

 </p>
 <a href="https://discord.gg/qDqTzvj4SH"> <img src="https://i.imgur.com/XpnBhTW.png" width="150px" /> </a>